Bald eagle: Birds

-Larger waterbirds are occasionally prey as well, with wintering emperor geese (Chen canagica) and snow geese (C. caerulescens), which gather in large groups, sometimes becoming regular prey.
-Other large waterbirds hunted at least occasionally by bald eagles have included adults of common murres (Uria aalge), common loons (Gavis immer), great black-backed gulls (Larus marinus), sandhill cranes (Grus canadensis), great blue herons (Ardea herodias), Ross's geese (Anser rossii), Some waterbird prey can exceed the eagle's own weight.
-Canada geese (Branta canadensis) are occasionally taken, and predation on the largest subspecies (Branta canadensis maxima) has been reported.
-Adult birds larger than eagle themselves such as tundra swans (Cygnus columbianus) and brown pelicans (Pelecanus occidentalis) are known to killed.
-Additionally, chicks or fledgling of American white pelicans (Pelecanus erythrorhynchos), trumpeter swans (Cygnus buccinator) and whooping cranes (Grus americana) can be taken by bald eagles, and unsuccessful attacks on adults have been reported.
+While they usually target small to medium-sized seabirds, larger seabirds such as great black-backed gulls (Larus marinus) and northern gannets (Morus bassanus) and brown pelicans (Pelecanus occidentalis) of all ages can successfully be taken by bald eagles.
+Similarly, large waterbirds are occasionally killed.
+Geese such as wintering emperor geese (Chen canagica) and snow geese (C. caerulescens), which gather in large groups, sometimes becoming regular prey.
+Smaller Ross's geese (Anser rossii) are also taken, as well as large-sized Canada geese (Branta canadensis).
+Predation on the largest subspecies (Branta canadensis maxima) has been reported.
+Other large waterbird prey include common loons (Gavia immer) of all ages.
+Large wading birds can also fall prey to bald eagles.
+For the great blue herons (Ardea herodias), bald eagles are their only serious enemies of all ages.
+Slightly larger Sandhill cranes (Grus canadensis) can be taken as well.
+While adult whooping cranes (Grus americana) are too large and formidable, their chicks can fall prey to bald eagles.
+They even occasionally prey on adult tundra swans (Cygnus columbianus).
+Young trumpeter swans (Cygnus buccinator) are also taken, and an unsuccessful attack on an adult swan has been photographed.

-Bald eagles have been recorded as killing other raptors on occasion.
-In some cases, these may be attacks of competition or kleptoparasitism on rival species but ended with the consumption of the victim.
-Nine species each of other accipitrids and owls are known to have been preyed upon by bald eagles.
-Owl prey species have ranged in size from western screech-owls (Megascops kennicotti) to snowy owls (Bubo scandiacus).
+Bald eagles have been occasionally recorded as killing other raptors.
+In some cases, these may be attacks of competition or kleptoparasitism on rival species but end with the consumption of the dead victims.
+Nine species of other accipitrids and owls are known to have been preyed upon by bald eagles.
+Owl prey species have ranged in size from western screech owls (Megascops kennicotti) to snowy owls (Bubo scandiacus).
 Larger diurnal raptors known to have fallen victim to bald eagles have included red-tailed hawks (Buteo jamaicensis), peregrine falcons (Falco peregrinus), northern goshawks (Accipiter gentilis), ospreys (Pandion haliaetus) and black (Coragyps atratus) and turkey vultures (Cathartes aura).

 Mammals

 Mammalian preys are generally less frequently taken than fish or avian prey.
 However, in some regions, such as landlocked areas of North America, wintering bald eagles may become habitual predators of medium-sized mammals that occur in colonies or local concentrations, such as prairie dogs (Cynomys sp.) and jackrabbits (Lepus sp.).
-Bald eagles in Seedskadee National Wildlife Refuge often hunt in pair to catch rabbits and prairie dogs.
+Bald eagles in Seedskadee National Wildlife Refuge often hunt in pair to catch cottontails, jackrabbits and prairie dogs.
 They can attack and prey on rabbits and hares of nearly any size, from marsh rabbits (Sylvilagus palustris) to black and white-tailed jackrabbits (Lepus californicus & L. townsendii), and Arctic hares (Lepus arcticus).
-In San Luis Valley, white-tailed jackrabbits can be important prey.
-Additionally, rodents such as montane voles (Microtus montanus), brown rats (Rattus norvegicus), muskrats (Ondatra zibethicus), nutrias (Myocastor coypus), and various squirrels are taken as supplementary prey.
-Even American porcupines (Erethizon dorsatum) are reportedly attacked and killed.
+In the San Luis Valley, white-tailed jackrabbits can be important prey.
+Additionally, rodents such as montane voles (Microtus montanus), brown rats (Rattus norvegicus), and various squirrels are taken as supplementary prey.
+Larger rodents such as muskrats (Ondatra zibethicus), young or small adult nutrias (Myocastor coypus) and groundhogs (Marmota monax) are also preyed upon.
+Even North American porcupines (Erethizon dorsatum) are reportedly attacked and killed.